Darren-DSAID/dataeng_test/README.md

 - Create a new field named `above_100`, which is `true` if the price is strictly greater than 100

 *Note: please submit the processed dataset too.*
+### Solution introduction
+This is mainly using Airflow to do the scheduling daily process job.

+Airflow is started as a seperate service by docker-compose.

+`cd <airflow folder>`
+`docker-compose up`

+- The mounted dag folder in docker-compose file is where you can maintain DAGS. currently it is in `./airflow/dags`
+- The mounted data folder in docker-compose file is where you can maintain your preprocessed data, postprocessed data and failed data `.airflow/data`
+- Three folders created for this process under `airflow/data`
+    1. `pre_processed`: where pre-processed data located
+	2. `result`: where post-processed data located
+	3. `errors`: where error data located
+	4. `processed`: where original processed data located
+- under `.airflow/dags/`, there is a `variables.json`, you can use it to config the variables to be uploaded to airflow. the `rootFolder` is the <em>absolute path</em> to your scripts

+Data process

 ## Section 2: Databases
 You are appointed by a car dealership to create their database infrastructure.
 There is only one store.
 In each business day, cars are being sold by a team of salespersons.
 Each transaction would contain information on the date and time of transaction, customer transacted with, and the car that was sold.

 The following are known:
 - Both used and new cars are sold.